adriansinger87/adriansinger87.github.io/1_project.md

 Now, if you like this way of organizing your software architecture, please take a deeper look into the videos or blog posts of <a target="_blank" href="https://www.codingflow.net/">Jason Taylor</a>, because he explains that stuff with lots more details.
-And if you like to test some ready-to-go assemblies that follow these principles, please <a target="_blank" href="https://www.nuget.org/profiles/telescope-dotnet">download</a> the Sin.Net assemblies and use them according to your requirements.
+And if you like to test some ready-to-go assemblies that follow these principles, please <a target="_blank" href="https://www.nuget.org/profiles/telescope-dotnet">download</a> the TeleScope assemblies and use them according to your requirements.

 ---